BerkeleyBlockchain/auction-platform/README.md

 1. In a new terminal window `$ testrpc`
 2. In a new terminal window `$ cd smartcontract`
 3. `$ truffle compile` And `$ truffle migrate`
+4. Once the contract is mined, copy and paste the contract address into `var smartContractAddress = '___'` in App.js and FormContainer.js
-4. In a new terminal window `$ cd smartcontractui`
+5. In a new terminal window `$ cd smartcontractui`
-5. `$ npm start`
+6. `$ npm start`
-6. you can now open `localhost:3000` if it does not happen automatically and view the Dapp UI
+7. you can now open `localhost:3000` if it does not happen automatically and view the Dapp UI

 ## Interface / Methods
 coming soon